amazeeio/docs/architecture/components.md

 ## Database: MariaDB

-[MariaDB](https://mariadb.org/) is a community developed fork of the well known MySQL database system.
+[MariaDB](https://mariadb.org/) is a community-developed fork of the well-known MySQL database system.
 It's intended to be a drop-in replacement for MySQL.
 It comes with a couple of performance enhancements and new storage engines such as XtraDB.

 ## Search: Apache Solr

-Solr is a search engine based on Apache Lucene™ which is used by Drupal modules such as [Search Api Solr Search](https://www.drupal.org/project/search_api_solr).
+Solr is a search engine based on Apache Lucene™ which is used by Drupal modules such as [Search API Solr Search](https://www.drupal.org/project/search_api_solr).

 ## Tools

 ### Dependency Manager for PHP: Composer

-Web development would be much more complicate if there weren't any Dependency managers around.
+Web development would be much more complicated if there weren't any Dependency managers around.
 [Composer](https://getcomposer.org/) assists you keeping track of the dependencies used in your web application.

-### NodeJS
+### NodeJS / NPM
+[NodeJS](https://nodejs.org/en/) is a JavaScript runtime which supports you in simplifying your frontend workflow by enabling you to make use of the rich ecosystem which can be accessed by its package manager NPM